the-unicorns/github-actions-template/docs/delete-merged-branch-config.md

 ## Setup

-Just change the branches that you want to perform the action and move the file [delete-merged-branch-config.yml](../.github/delete-merged-branch-config.yml) to __.github/workspace__.
+Just change the branches that you want to perform the action and move the file [delete-merged-branch-config.yml](../.github/delete-merged-branch-config.yml) into __.github/workspace__.

 > Notice that the branch deleted will be the one that you open the pull request, and not the ones you specify bellow.
 For exemple: __feature/label__ to __develop__, the branch deleted will be __feature/label__ and not __develop__.